Offers contained within this article maybe expired.

 Blue Cash from American Express

 If you purchase a refurbished item from the original manufacturer, you should be covered according to the terms (assuming there is an extended warranty offered by the original manufacturer).
 Be very careful about purchasing refurbished electronics from third-party retailers because those warranties offered by those retailers will not qualify for coverage.

 Also keep in mind that refurbished warranties are usually much shorter compared to new products so always pat extra attention to the time limitations.

 The question gets a little tricky when you’re talking about Applecare.
-Amex should provide you with two additional years of coverage with Applecare since plans are usually 2 to 3 years.
-The issue is that some have reported they were denied coverage since Applecare was considered secondary coverage.
+Amex should provide you with one additional year of coverage with Applecare since plans are usually 2 to 3 years.
+The issue is that some have reported they were denied coverage since Applecare was considered “secondary coverage.”

 Yes, for accounts enrolled in the Membership Rewards Points and/or Pay with Points, an item is eligible for coverage if it was purchased through the redemption of Membership Rewards Points and/or Pay with Points.